creativecreatorormaybenot/clock/README.md

       * For example: what kinds of `RenderObject` s were used and information about `Canvas` and Bézier curves (the simple quadratic and cubic ones `Canvas` offers).

     - The title could be something like "How I made a Clock Face using only Flutter's built-in rendering layer", as in no use of prebuilt widgets.

+    - Consider embedding some visualizations made by https://debugger.skia.org/.

     - Add link to it to README.